suhuruli/docs/reference/samples-and-examples/example-price-queries/assets.md

 ---
-description: Example queries that use the SpiceAI Assets dataset
+description: Example queries that use the SpiceAI assets dataset
 ---

 ## Assets

 ### Find ID for supported Ethereum token

-Finds the asset_id to use in SpiceAI for an ethereum token.
+Finds the related `asset_id` of an ethereum token, to query against SpiceAI data.

 **Typical query time**: 30 millisecond